parallaxinc/PropWare/AppDeployment.md

 6. Compiling your program and loading to EEPROM can be done easily from within Eclipse.
 Compiling is as simple as clicking the hammer icon or using `Control-B`.
 Writing to EEPROM requires creating a new Run Configuration.
   - I do not recommend attempting to create a Run Configuration for PropWare's `debug` configuration.
-PropGCC's terminal does not play well with either Eclipse or JetBrain's CLion.
+PropGCC's terminal does not play well with either Eclipse or JetBrains CLion.
 Use the terminal for debugging, exactly as described in "Starting a New Project" step 4.